lskillen/cookiecutter-py-aoc/{{cookiecutter.project_name}}/README.md

 ### 4. Run the pre-commit hooks

-Initially, the CI/CD pipeline might be failing due to formatting issues.
+Initially, the CI/CD pipeline might fail due to formatting issues.
 To resolve those run:

 ```bash
 pre-commit run -a